brijk143/car_price_prediction/README.md

-# Car Price Prediction Project
+# CarWorth: Intelligent Vehicle Pricing

 This project predicts the prices of used cars based on a dataset containing various car attributes.
 The primary components of this project include a Jupyter Notebook (`car_price_predictor.ipynb`), a raw dataset (`quikr_car.csv`), and a cleaned dataset (`Cleaned car.csv`).